 Obsah

 Tomáš Brauner has been Chief Conductor of the Prague Symphony Orchestra since the 2020/2021 season.
 Prior to him, Rudolf Pekárek, Václav Smetáček, Jiří Bělohlávek, Petr Altrichter, Gaetano Delogu, Serge Baudo, Jiří Kout, and Pietari Inkinen held this post.
 Tomáš Netopil has been designated Chief Conductor from the 2025/2026 season.
-Rita Chepurchenko and Roman Patočka are the orchestra’s first violinists.
+Roman Patočka and Rita Chepurchenko are the orchestra’s first violinists.

 Each season the Prague Symphony Orchestra plays over fifty orchestral concerts in Prague.
 Before the season opens, the orchestra meets its audience at a traditional free open-air concert in the Wallenstein Garden.

 The Prague Symphony Orchestra has performed in most European countries, as well as repeatedly in the United States, and has also visited South America, Puerto Rico, Taiwan, Turkey, Israel, Oman, China and other countries.
 In August 2022, it made its debut at the Elbe Philharmonic in Hamburg.
 In 2023 the orchestra performed in Austria, Germany, and Hungary.
-Traditional tour destinations include Japan and South Korea, where the orchestra will again visit in January 2024.
+Traditional destinations for tours are Japan and South Korea, where the orchestra started the Year of Czech Music in January 2024.
+In the 90th season of the Prague Symphony, tours to Germany, Great Britain and Ireland await.

 The orchestra's long tradition is documented by an extensive catalogue of gramophone, radio and television recordings, and the most interesting archival recordings have been made available online.
 The orchestra recorded music for most Czech films of the 1930s.
 Under the baton of the chief conductor Tomáš Brauner, the Prague Symphony Orchestra has recently recorded Dvořák's Slavonic Dances, works by Karel Husa, including the legendary Music for Prague 1968, and piano concertos by Sergei Rachmaninov with Lukáš Vondráček.